olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 Can hack something in OCaml which compiles to C. Use a simple memory pool system and insert reference counting.

 todo: cycles with ref count

+## Other systems

+No language I know of that painlessly lets you opt out or in to/from GC in a memory-safe manner.

+Rust has Rc and Arc but always puts the burden of borrowing and lifetime annotations on the developer; there's no "don't care" modus.

+Clean and uniqueness would be one alternative: [Uniqueness typing](https://clean.cs.ru.nl/download/happlytml_report/CleanRep.2.2_11.htm).
+(Not maintained.)

+Cyclone has regions but is not memory safe.

 ## TODO